On the optimal rate of equidistribution in number fields: Introduction

-Bhargava defines the \textbf{generalized factorial} as the ideal $n!_S=\prod_{\frak p}\frak p^{v_S(\frak p,n)}$ where $\frak p$ runs over primes in $\O_k$.
-A sequence $(a_i)_{i\in\N}\subset S$ is called a \textbf{simultaneous $\frak p$-ordering} in $S$ if it is a $\frak p$-ordering in $S$ for every prime ideal $\frak p$.
+Bhargava defines the \textbf{generalized factorial} as the ideal $n!_W=\prod_{\frak p}\frak p^{v_W(\frak p,n)}$ where $\frak p$ runs over primes in $\O_k$.
+A sequence $(a_i)_{i\in\N}\subseteq W$ is called a \textbf{simultaneous $\frak p$-ordering} in $W$ if it is a $\frak p$-ordering in $W$ for every prime ideal $\frak p$.
 Simultaneous $\frak p$-orderings are also called Newton sequences \cite{CahenChabert1,CahenChabert2}.
-A sequence $(a_i)_{i\in \N}\subset\O_k$ is a simultaneous $\frak p$-ordering in $\O_k$ if and only if the set $\{a_0,a_1,\ldots,a_n\}$ is $n$-optimal for every $n\in\N$.
-In \cite{Bhargava1,BhargavaAMM} Bhargava asks what are the subsets $S\subset\O_k$ (or more general Dedekind domains) admitting simultaneous $\frak p$-orderings and in particular for which $k$ the ring $\O_k$ admits a simultaneous $\frak p$-ordering.
-The last question was addressed by Melanie Wood in \cite{MWood} where she proved that there are no simultaneous $\frak p$-orderings in $\O_k$ if $k$ is an imaginary quadratic field.
-This result was extended in \cite[Theorem 16]{AdamCahen} to all real quadratic number fields $\Q(\sqrt{d})$ except possibly for $d=2,3,5$ and $d\equiv 1\mod 8$.
+A sequence $(a_i)_{i\in \N}\subseteq\O_k$ is a simultaneous $\frak p$-ordering in $\O_k$ if and only if the set $\left\{a_0,a_1,\ldots,a_n\right\}$ is $n$-optimal for every $n\in\N$ (see \cite[Proposition 2.6]{BFS2017}) .
+In \cite{Bhargava1,BhargavaAMM} Bhargava asks what are the subsets $W\subseteq\O_k$ (or more general Dedekind domains) admitting simultaneous $\frak p$-orderings and in particular for which $k$ the ring $\O_k$ admits a simultaneous $\frak p$-ordering.
+The last question was addressed by Melanie Wood in \cite{MWood} where she proved that there are no simultaneous $\frak p$-orderings in $\O_k$ if $k$ is imaginary quadratic.
+This result was extended in \cite[Theorem 16]{AdamCahen} to real quadratic number fields $\Q(\sqrt{d})$ except for possibly finitely many exceptions.
 Existence of a simultaneous $\frak p$-ordering implies that there are $n$-optimal sets in $\O_k$ for all $n$.
 As a corollary of Theorem \ref{mt-noptimal} we get: \begin{corollary} $\Q$ is the unique number field whose ring of integers admits a simultaneous $\frak p$-ordering. \end{corollary} This answers \cite[Question 3]{Bhargava1} for rings of integers in number fields.
-Note that an having an upper bound on the size of $n$-optimal sets is \textit{ a priori } stronger than non-existence of simultaneous $\frak p$-orderings because not every $n$-optimal set can be ordered into an initial fragment of a simultaneous $\frak p$-ordering.
-We do not know any example of a Dedekind domain that has arbitrary large $n$-optimal sets but no simultaneous $\frak p$-orderings.
+We remark that our method is completely different from the approach of Wood or Adam and Cahen.
+Having an upper bound on $n$ such that there exists an $n$-optimal set is \textit{a priori} stronger than non-existence of simultaneous $\frak p$-orderings because not every $n$-optimal set can be ordered into an initial fragment of a simultaneous $\frak p$-ordering.
+We do not know any example of a Dedekind domain that has $n$-optimal sets for every $n \in \mathbb{N}$ but has no simultaneous $\frak p$-orderings.
 We remark that the ring $\F_q[t]$ admits a simultaneous $\frak p$-ordering \cite[p.
 125]{Bhargava1}.
-It would be interesting to know which finite extensions $F$ of $\F_q[t]$ have the property that $\O_F$ admits a simultaneous $\frak p$-ordering.
+It would be interesting to know which finite extensions $F$ of $\F_q(t)$ have the property that $\O_F$ admits a simultaneous $\frak p$-ordering.